nphorsley59/Noah_Portfolio/README.md

 ![alt text](https://github.com/nphorsley59/Portfolio/blob/master/Proj_Pop_Growth_Figure1.png "Predicted Population Growth")<br />

-To show the effect of environmental variation in the model, I have included an animated plot of 24 sample simulations run using predicted non-breeding season survival for Illinois (Figure 2).

 **Figure 2.** A sample of simulations produced by the model, replicating projected decline in Illinois.<br />
 ![alt text](https://github.com/nphorsley59/Portfolio/blob/master/livesim_plot_24sims.gif "Simulation Animation")
 ### <div align="center">Summary</div>

-The partial life-cycle matrix model I built for my Master's thesis successfully reproduced population decline in my study species, the Common Grackle, and was used to predict rates of non-breeding season survival that were realistic for three distinct populations: a stable population, the current global population, and the current Illinois population (Table 4).
+The partial life-cycle matrix model I built for my Master's thesis successfully reproduced population decline in my study species, the Common Grackle, and was used to predict rates of non-breeding season survival that were realistic for three distinct populations: a stable population, the current global population, and the current Illinois population.
 This modeling approach allowed me to incorporate several demographic parameters and account for realistic environmental variation.
-It was also built to be adaptable, and will likely be reused for analysis related to other research questions in the future.
+I learned a lot about model design, custom functions, and advanced visualization techniques from this project and am excited to reuse this model to answer other research questions in the future.